 As a computer science major, you will be prepared to identify those problems that are best solved by means of a computer and to design and implement effective, economical and creative solutions.

-The B.S. in Computer Science at 51ÊÓƵ offers rigorous training in the design and use of computer systems.
-Our courses provide a strong foundation in both the software and hardware aspects of computing, as well as the mathematics and science that underlie the discipline.
+The B.S. in Computer Science offers rigorous training in the design and use of computer systems.
+Our courses provide a strong foundation in computing's software and hardware aspects, as well as the mathematics and science that underlie the discipline.

 • General Option — Customize your choices of electives based on your own interests and career goals.
 Courses for General Option